eso/edps-doc/source/uves/reducing_demo.md

 c.
 Choose the desired workflow pipeline from the list in the `workflows` field.
 The workflows offered in this selector depend on the installed pipelines.
-The SPHERE pipeline comes with several workflow dedicated to the different instrument modes;
-the general workflow `sphere.sphere_wkf` deals with data from all modes.

 The graphic workflow representation will appear as in {numref}`fig-wkf`.